liam-fitzsimons/todo-frontend/README.md

 # This is the front end for my to-do list app

-This is the React frontend for the To-Do List application.
+This is the React frontend for my To-Do List application.
 It provides the user interface and interacts with the backend API to manage tasks.\
 Use this link for a demo: https://todo-frontend-theta-bice.vercel.app/

 ## Features